Beyond Exact Match: Semantically Reassessing Event Extraction by Large Language Models

 We show that GED outperforms baseline methods in model ranking, response selection, and model alignment tasks.

-We develop a model that performs confidence evaluations at the segment and pixel levels, and outputs both labels and confidence.
+It evaluates confidence at both the segment and pixel levels, providing both labels and confidence scores as output.

 arXiv Detail & Related papers (2024-06-26T12:05:49Z) - Sources of Gain: Decomposing Performance in Conditional Average Dose Response Estimation [0.9332308328407303]